 3. 27% of employees in America feel that they are not paid enough for the work they put in.

 The correlation between job satisfaction and the appropriate payment is obvious and logical.
 Thus, one of the primary reasons for workers’ potential dissatisfaction is low salary.
-In fact, according to these labor statistics in the US, about 27% of workers have state that they are not well paid.
+In fact, according to these job statistics in the US, about 27% of workers have state that they are not well paid.

 Needless to say, job satisfaction statistics by profession may vary.
 In other words, workers in different professions may have differing opinions about their salary.